jdebacker/UN-OG-Training/docs/book/OG/Calibration.md

 United States
 :::

 Figure \ref{} plots population growth rates over time for the three countries illustrated above.
-The growth rates are determined by the same mortality and fertility trends that drive the evolution of the population in Figure \ref{}.
-DESCRIBE the trends here
+The growth rates are determined by the same mortality, fertility, and immigration trends that drive the evolution of the population in Figure \ref{}.
+In terms of population growth, we see that in all countries the population growth rate is declining in each of the three counties over the next 60 years.
+This is consistent with what we saw in the evolution of the population distribution in the three countries above: each economy is aging and with relatively more older individuals, total fertility will be declining.
+Looking at the level of population growth in the long run in Figure \ref{figure-md}, we see that India and the United States will have negative population growth, which will put downward pressure on their long run economic growth rates.
+In contract, South Africa will have positive population growth, owing to it's relatively high fertility rates, which will contribute positively to that economy in the long run.

 :::{figure-md} markdown-fig
 <img src="../images/pop_growth_rates.png" alt="ZAF_demog" class="bg-primary mb-1" width="200px">